-Due to the fact that commercial leases can vary, landlord’s responsibilities can vary also.
+As there isn’t a one-size fits all template, commercial leases can vary and landlord’s responsibilities can vary also.
 Therefore, to find out your landlord’s exact responsibilities you will need to check the terms and conditions of your commercial lease.
 Your landlord may have passed some of their responsibilities onto you as the tenant so be careful not to skip this step.

 A commercial landlord is expected to take action and carry out certain safety checks and repairs.
-These could concern the management of gas, fire and electrical safety, protection from asbestos, keeping the premises in a good state of repair and making sure the property has a minimum energy performance rating of E. The landlord will also usually take out commercial property insurance and will provide financial security if the building is damaged.
+These could concern the management of gas, fire and electrical safety, protection from asbestos, keeping the premises in a good state of repair and making sure the property has the legal minimum energy performance rating.
+The landlord will also usually take out commercial property insurance and will provide financial security if the building is damaged.

-It is important to check your commercial lease obligations and be aware of exactly what your landlord’s responsibilities are, so that if any issues regarding safety or maintenance crop up, you will know your rights as a tenant.
+It’s important to check your commercial lease obligations and be aware of exactly what your landlord’s responsibilities are.
+This will ensure if any issues regarding safety or maintenance crop up, you’ll know your rights as a tenant.

 What are the responsibilities of a commercial tenant?

-As a commercial tenant, you are also sometimes responsible for certain maintenance and repairs issues called ‘dilapidations’, which will be stated in your commercial lease.
-In any case, you are expected to leave the property in the state it was found in when you first rented it.
+As a commercial tenant, you’re sometimes responsible for certain maintenance and repair issues called ‘dilapidations’, which will be stated in your commercial lease.
+In any case, you’re expected to leave the property in the state it was found in when you first rented it.